The Case for a Fresh Start After Freelancing

 At the risk of this starting to sound like a persuasive essay, the good pay, health benefits, vacation time, interesting subject matter, and daily interaction with amazing coworkers make me wonder why I didn’t take the leap sooner.
 It’s still a bit surprising how enjoyable this new opportunity is, especially considering that as a student and new reporter, I never thought I'd work in court.
 Things often happen for a reason, though, at the exact, right time as we are guided along our paths in life.

 People who have a meaningful reason to get up each morning often do so cheerfully.
-I hope you’ll give yourself the gift of new experiences, having weekends truly to yourself, and making a fresh start as we uphold this important profession.
+If you're feeling stagnant in your career, I hope you’ll give yourself the gift of new experiences by pivoting.